Skip to main content

 Type A contingent assets

-These types of arrangements are guarantees from a parent or associated company that may become due in the event of employer insolvency or failure to make agreed contributions.
-Other associated companies can also provide such guarantees.
+These are guarantees from a parent or associated companies that may become due in the event of employer insolvency or failure to make agreed contributions.

-This type of arrangement can reduce the levy charged by adjusting the insolvency risk calculation.
+This type of arrangement could have reduced the levy you were charged by adjusting the insolvency risk calculation if the guarantor had a lower insolvency risk score than the scheme employer(s).

 Type B and C contingent assets